roselmamendes/roselmamendes.github.io/_posts/tec/2019-02-06-google-app-engine.md

 To see the logs of the app, on the Google Console UI, on the menu at left side, go to StackDriver, then Logs.

-As the page is splitted in two sections (up and down).
-At the down section click on Logs.
+As the page is splitted in two sections (up and down), at the down section click on Logs.
 It will show all the last logs.

 <figure>
 	<img src="/images/google-app-engine/stackdriver-logs.png" alt="image">